Albrtito/UC3M-FILES-P2/README.md

 5. For each edition of the code, perform a git push locally and then pull the changes in the VM before execution.

+### Running the initial code (start)
+The initial code provided in the repository is the code to initialize the database.
+This code is provided by the university and can be run using the same method described avobe.
+The files are located in `res/start/NEW_creation.sql` `res/start/NEW_load.sql` so just use the command `@/path/to/file.sql` to run them before anything else.

 ## Structure of the repository:
 The repository is structured in the following way:
 - `src/` contains all the code for the project.